pauldotknopf/blue-ribbon/README.md

 # Disputing the charge with bank

-Considering that he didn't fulfil his part of the signed contract that "as a part of the $753.90 payment given to the defendent, Blue Ribbon is also to repair the dents," I decided to dispute the charge with the bank.
+Considering that he didn't fulfill his part of the signed contract that "as a part of the $753.90 payment given to the defendant, Blue Ribbon is also to repair the dents," I decided to dispute the charge with the bank.

 I provided similar information provided here to the bank.